 After a homeowner cuts down a tree on their property, they are often left with an unsightly stump to deal with.
-Stumps can be eyesores, take up valuable and useable space, and can even be hazardous.
+Stumps can be eyesores, take up valuable and usable space, and can even be hazardous.
 After having a tree removed, it doesn’t make a lot of sense to leave the stump behind, but stump removal is not often included with tree removal.
 Compared to tree removal, stump removal is much more involved.

 When determining the best ways to go about removing a stump you’ll want to consider the type, number and size of the stumps as well as the different methods.
 You’ll get the job done faster and more efficiently when using the right techniques and methods, and there are a handful of viable options to consider, which we’ll cover in the next section.